pollen-robotics/gst-signalling-py/src/example/videostream-cli/README.rst

    $ python cli.py producer -v

-- The second takes on the role of the answerer.
-When given an offer, it will generate an answer which you must copy-and-paste to the offerer.
+- The second takes on the role of the consumer.

 .. code-block:: console

-   $ python cli.py consumer -v --remote-producer-peer-id <peer-id>
+   $ python cli.py consumer -v --remote-producer-peer-id <producer-peer-id>

 Additional options
 ------------------